xoofx/xoofx.github.io/about/resume.md

 In the recent years, I have published many technical posts on my [blog](http://xoofx.github.io/blog), most recently:

+- 2020: [Stark - Native Compiler - Prototype 2019](https://xoofx.github.io/blog/2020/03/21/stark-native-compiler/), Development of an AOT native compiler using RyuJIT
+- 2020: [Stark - Language And Frontend Compiler - Prototype 2019](https://xoofx.github.io/blog/2020/03/06/stark-language-frontend-compiler/), Syntax of the language and the development of the front-end compiler
+- 2020: [The Odyssey of Stark and Melody](https://xoofx.github.io/blog/2020/03/05/stark-melody-dotnet-sel4/), Prototyping a new language and OS with the help of the .NET ecosystem and seL4 micro-kernel
 - 2016: [Implementation of Markdig](http://xoofx.github.io/blog/2016/06/13/implementing-a-markdown-processor-for-dotnet/), a Markdown Engine for .NET
 - 2016: [Inline .NET IL ASM](http://xoofx.github.io/blog/2016/05/25/inline-il-asm-in-csharp-with-roslyn/) in C# by modifying Roslyn.
 - 2015: [Stack allocation of .NET classes](http://xoofx.github.io/blog/2015/10/08/stackalloc-for-class-with-roslyn-and-coreclr/) to improve locality and performance of .NET apps, including the modification of Roslyn and the CoreCLR Runtime and GC to allow such a prototype.